ruivo-hash/python-samples/README.md

 Puzzle to find out who is Knight and who is Knave.
 Implement Propositional Logic with proposition symbols and logical connectives
 #### minesweeper:
 Implements Inference algorithms
+#### pagerank:
+Implements the PageRank algorithm, both iterate and sample
 #### tic-tac-toe:
 Implements the Minimax algorithm